|

 Along the roadside was also a sign advertising Chico Hot Springs.
 We were definitely getting closer!
 I was beginning to get excited.
 I think Chris was, too.
 In all his previous trips to the USA, he'd never been to Yellowstone, so this was all new to him as well.

-Chris There were kites for sale, but they looked like birds!
 We stopped in Gardiner, just outside the north entrance to Yellowstone National Park.
 The closer you approached the park entrance the more tourist oriented places could be found.
 In one shop there were lots of beautiful artwork, including paintings, woodwork and hand-made kites shaped like various birds such as eagles and ospreys.
 With no space for these items and no money to afford them, we had to settle for browsing.

 The park entrance was 3,040 miles into our trip.
 After paying the entrance fee, we drove off noting that the speed limits in the park were 25 to 35 mph.
 Not far into the park we crossed the 45th parallel and entered Wyoming.